cloudmagic-labs/andriod-dev-task/README.md

 # Android developer task
 ## Overview

 We've set up a simple NodeJS application which gives you a bunch of APIs to access and manipulate data.
 You will need to use these APIs and build an Android app.
 We prefer writing code using Android Studio.
+Follow the Android design guidelines <http://developer.android.com/design/get-started/principles.html>.

 Feel free to make necessary changes in the server side code.